zhang-haozhe/LeetcodeSolutions/README.md

-# 234. Palindrome Linked List
+# 92. Reverse Linked List II

-Given a singly linked list, determine if it is a palindrome.
+Given the head of a singly linked list and two integers left and right where left <= right, reverse the nodes of the list from position left to position right, and return the reversed list.

 Example 1:

-Input: 1->2
+Input: head = [1,2,3,4,5], left = 2, right = 4
-Output: false
+Output: [1,4,3,2,5]
 Example 2:

-Input: 1->2->2->1
+Input: head = [5], left = 1, right = 1
-Output: true
+Output: [5]

-Follow up:
+Constraints:

+The number of nodes in the list is n.
+1 <= n <= 500
+-500 <= Node.val <= 500
+1 <= left <= right <= n

-Could you do it in O(n) time and O(1) space?
+Follow up: Could you do it in one pass?

 # Result:

-Runtime: 68 ms, faster than 74.37% of Python3 online submissions for Palindrome Linked List.
+Runtime: 28 ms, faster than 84.50% of Python3 online submissions for Reverse Linked List II.
-Memory Usage: 24.4 MB, less than 37.57% of Python3 online submissions for Palindrome Linked List.
+Memory Usage: 14.2 MB, less than 89.90% of Python3 online submissions for Reverse Linked List II.

 # Solution:

 Time complexity: O(n)
 Space complexity: O(1)

-I solved this problem by first reversing the sub-linked list after the middle (the second half).
-By definition, if the linked list is a palindrome, the first half before the middle point and the reversed second half after the middle point should be identical.
-Therefore, I locate the middle point and manage to reverse the second half.
-Then, I compare the two halves in each step.
+This solution is not one pass.
+First, the iterator traverses through the linked list till it finds the two boundaries.
+Save the node after the right boundary, and then point the next node of the right boundary to none.
+Then, reverse the list after the left boundary.
+Once done, point the last node of the finished list to the saved node.
+If there are nodes before the reversed section, re-link it to the reversed part.
+If not, set the head to the head of the reversed part.

+Since we only traverse through the list at most twice, the time complexity is O(n).
+We do not create any extra data structure, so the space complexity is O(1).